What is an SMS Bulk service? What are the different forms of bulk messaging and how do they work?

 What is Short Messaging Service in Bulk?

 Sending and receiving a text is an essential function in the GSM network.
 It is under the control of a mobile operator.
-The facility gets active with the provisioning of a sim card on HLR.
+The facility gets active with the provisioning of a SIM card on the HLR.

 SS7 is the transport network that encloses text inside the protocol messages in an encoded byte stream.
 The maximum allowed length is 160 bytes.
 Suppose a message is too long and exceeds the maximum length.
 It is segmented at the source and afterward assembled at the destination.